Ashleydai2003/promptlock-ransomware-demo/public/DEMO_INSTRUCTIONS.md

 1. **File Analysis**: AI generates scripts to scan for sensitive files
 2. **Data Extraction**: AI creates code to copy sensitive data
-3. **Stealth Upload**: Malware disguises itself as "Windows Update Agent" and sends data to external server
+3. **Data Upload**: Malware disguises itself as "Windows Update Agent" and sends data to external server
 4. **Cleanup**: AI generates code to remove all traces

 The malware sends actual prompts to a local AI model (Ollama) while simultaneously exfiltrating realistic sensitive data to the external webhook server.